-She gave a brand a name and encouraged her husband to further develop the stand mixer.
+She gave the brand a name and encouraged her husband to further develop the stand mixer.

-After all, it’s not as though Kitchenaid only makes one model of stand mixer.
+After all, it’s not as though Kitchenaid only makes one model of a stand mixer.

 And if it’s the right one for us, chances are it’ll be the right one for you too.
 So let’s get stuck in and start mixing in with Kitchenaid…